theplant/qor_test/README.md

     gem install qor_test

-## Usage
+## Quick Start

-  QorTest require a configuration file to know those dependencies and rubies need to be tested, For example:
+  Qor Test require a configuration file to know those dependencies and rubies you would like to test, Here is a sample configuration:

     # config/qor/test.rb
     env '2.0' do
       ruby '2.0'
-      gem 'rails', [3.1, 3.2]
+      gem 'rails', [3.1, 3.2, 4.0]
     end

-    env '1.9.3' do
-      ruby '1.9.3'
-      gem 'rails', [3.1, 3.2]
-    end

     env '1.8.7' do
       ruby '1.8.7'
-      gem 'factory_girl_rails', '1.3.0'
       gem 'rails', [3.1, 3.2]
     end

-  With above configuration, QorTest could generate 6 test cases.
+  With the above configuration, Qor Test could generate 5 test scenes.

-    1, Run tests with Rails 3.1 and Ruby 2.0
-    2, Run tests with Rails 3.2 and Ruby 2.0
-    3, Run tests with Rails 3.1 and Ruby 1.9
-    4, Run tests with Rails 3.2 and Ruby 1.9
-    5, Run tests with Rails 3.1 and Ruby 1.8
-    6, Run tests with Rails 3.2 and Ruby 1.8

-  To run "tests" of above 6 cases, you could run `qor_test` in your project root:
+    1, Test your project with Rails 3.1 and Ruby 2.0 2, Test your project with Rails 3.2 and Ruby 2.0 3, Test your project with Rails 4.0 and Ruby 2.0 4, Test your project with Rails 3.1 and Ruby 1.8 5, Test your project with Rails 3.2 and Ruby 1.8

+  In order to test your project in all above 5 scenes, You could simply run

     qor_test

-   Or run those two cases in env '2.0' only by running

-      qor_test -e '2.0'
+  Of course, you could specify a scene to test your project, for example, use `qor_test -e '2.0'` to test your project only with ruby 2.0.

+## Advanced Usage

-  All dependencies definitions outside env definition will be shared in all envs, so you could simplify above configuration like below, it's the same!
+  \* Dependencies defined outside would be shared in all scenes:

+  So you could write below configuration to test your project with rails 3.1, 3.2 in ruby 1.8, 1.9, 2.0.
+(6 scenes)

     # config/qor/test.rb
     gem 'rails', [3.1, 3.2]

-    env '2.0' do
-      ruby '2.0'
-    end

-    env '1.9.3' do
+    env '1.9+' do
-      ruby '1.9.3'
+      ruby ['1.9.3', '2.0']
     end

     env '1.8.7' do